REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Buy-and-hold real estate is a great option for preserving capital because it doesn't just preserve the value, it appreciates with time (assuming you buy it at the right price and hold it long enough to weather any recessions) AND if you do it right, the property should generate enough cash flow to put additional cash in your bank account each year.

-You can also leverage other people’s money (OPM) to buy a lot more real estate than the limited cash you have available.
+You can also leverage other people's money (OPM) to buy more real estate than the limited cash you have available.

 But there are a few catches with buy-and-hold real estate…